Wilfried Balima

-Wilfried Bendjamin Balima (born 20 March 1985) is a retired Burkinabé international footballer who spent the majority of career with Moldovan National Division club Sheriff Tiraspol as a right defender.
+Wilfried Benjamin Balima (born 20 March 1985) commonly known as Benjamin Balima, is a retired Burkinabé international footballer who spent the majority of career with Moldovan National Division club Sheriff Tiraspol as a right defender.

 Career

 Club

 In June 2017, Balima left Sheriff Tiraspol after twelve years with the club.
 Balima re-signed for Sheriff Tiraspol on 20 July 2017.

 On 24 January 2020, Balima announced that he had retired from football, and that he had joined the coaching staff of Sheriff Tiraspol.

 International

 Balima played for the Burkina Faso under-21 team and the senior national team from Burkina Faso.